rapidfish/personnummer/README.md

 - mvn clean install

-### Use the API within your own Java project ...
+### Use the project as a dependency in your own Java projects ...
-- Once built (mvn clean install) a local copy of the dependency (.jar) is stored in your local Maven repo ( in the 'm2/' folder )
+- Once built, the dependency (.jar) is accessable from your local Maven repo
-- Now, include it as a depedency, inside your own local Maven project - super easy!
+- Now, include it as a depedency in your project by adding the dependency in your pom.xml
 - Refresh your pom.xml file, and start working using its classes.
-(Use its JavaDoc)
+(See the JavaDoc)

 ```